FBI Had No Way To Access Locked iPhone After Terror Attack, Watchdog Finds - Slashdot

 Rather, it seems the sole reason they chose not to comply with the FBI was to continue the

-Backdoors are always a terrible idea (Score:2)
+Backdoors are always a terrible idea (Score:4, Informative)

 What rights exactly are you referring to?
 What is the difference between the FBI reading a dead gunman's postal mail, and the FBI having Apple send an over the air update to unlock the dead gunman's phone.

 If I really need to explain that to you please hand in your geek card.
 Breaking the encryption on the iPhone renders ALL encryption on the iPhone useless.
 It isn't just the government we are worried about here.
 If the US government can get into my correspondence then so can malware makers, foreign governments, thieves, etc. Any process used to open one iPhone effectively opens ALL iPhones.
-If I have to explain why that is bad then you need to go get some education before this discussion goes any furthe
+If I have to explain why that is bad then you need to go get some education before this discussion goes any further.

+They already had full authority to seize all of the gunman's correspondence.

+Authority != Ability.
+Furthermore there are civil rights issues in play here that extend FAR beyond the gunman's correspondence.
+I'm not worried particularly about the gunman.
+I'm worried about MY rights.
+We have limits on law enforcement because they have a LONG history of abusing their authority.

 Re: (Score:2)